-After the Gregory Baltoro 65, the Arc’teryx Altra 65 has the best lumbar support of all the bags reviewed.
-It also comes in second behind the Baltoro for ease of carriage for large loads more than 60 pounds but does ideal for loads up to 50 pounds.
-Some of the greatest features on this backpack are its pockets.
-A large kangaroo pouch is accessed by a U-shaped zipper panel with four zippers to allow you to access the pouch from anywhere on the pack.
+After the Gregory Baltoro 65, the Arc’teryx Altra 65 has the best lumbar support of all the packs on this list.
+It also comes in second behind the Baltoro for ease of carriage for large loads more than 60 pounds but is ideal for loads up to 50 pounds.
+Some of the greatest features on this pack are its storage options.
+A large kangaroo gear pouch is accessed by a U-shaped zipper panel with four zippers to allow you to access the pouch from anywhere on the pack.
 Another great pocket is the two external top lid pockets, which are zippered and are awesome for quick access to small items without having to dig through the main compartment.

 Instead of open mesh bottle pockets, this backpack offers two zippered side pockets that can easily hold water bottles but are also perfect for more quick access to small items, since they will not fall out.

 For easy fitting, the Altra features a grid-lock system that can adjust the shoulder straps either vertically or laterally, making a custom fit to most body shapes simple to achieve.